 Because of this, owning stocks in your retirement portfolio is one of the best strategies you can use to safeguard your funds against long-term inflation.

-However, even though stock investments have better long-term profits, they also have more considerable short-term risks.
+However, while stock investments offer better long-term returns, they also carry greater short-term risk.

-Typically, portfolios allocate a portion of your funds to bonds, which produce income more consistently, to help offset some of this short-term market risk.
+Typically, portfolios allocate a portion of your funds to bonds, which generate income more consistently, to help offset short-term market risk.

 But bonds might not be able to counteract inflation, especially when interest rates are low.